Integrating Complex Business Processes in eCommerce for Scalable Growth

 -

-A business process is a series of tasks designed to achieve a specific organizational goal, forming the foundation of your business operations.
+A business process is a coordinated sequence of activities designed to achieve a defined objective, serving as the backbone of day-to-day operations and long-term strategy.

 -